espena/dual-button-doorbell/firmware/dual-button-doorbell/sdcard/README.md

 The current configuration file shows an example on how the system can be set up.

 The behavior of each button (right or left) is configured here.
 Each button has a default mode and a silent mode.
-Default is the default mode, in which the regular doorbell sounds are played.
+Default is the normal mode, in which the regular doorbell sounds are played.
 Silent is the night time mode, where you might want to choose a somewhat less noisy sound - like a door knock or something.